paulbricman/autocurricula/README.md

 ### Using custom `match` and `entry` methods

 Across the `play`, `match`, and `entry` functions, players are simply represented as custom dicts, with `autocurricula` handling the model adapters under the hood.
-For instance a `lt_trainer.players` might contain the following entry:
+For instance the `lt_trainer.players` pool might contain the following entry:

 ```JSON
 {